mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 });
 </script>

 The number next to each action in the visualization is the probability that the action will be chosen.
-A circle is drawn next to the action that is chosen for each frame.
+A circle is drawn below the action that is chosen for each frame.

 Over time, you'll notice that the action you selected will be chosen more frequently.
 The key idea of Policy Gradient Methods is intuitive, and boils down to just one objective: